 In Key Stage 2, we teach daily spelling, punctuation and grammar sessions (SPAG), where children are given opportunities to apply new skills in a wide range of reading and writing activities.
-We follow the National Curriculum for this.
-Spelling Shed will be used as a practice and consolidation tool that children can interact with at home and school.
+We follow the National Curriculum and Purple Mash Spelling for this.
+Purple Mash Spelling will also be used as a practice and consolidation tool that children can interact with at home and school.
 This will link to their weekly spelling rule and should create some enthusiasm around spellings through game like activities.

 Spelling patterns and rules for the week are introduced each Monday and the revisited and practiced through the use of dictated sentences each Tuesday.
 The focus each Wednesday is punctuation, on Thursday it is Grammar and then Friday spellings through dictation, and addressing misconceptions.